jillesca/yangsuite/one-container-alternative/README.md

 ## Build

-> [!IMPORTANT]
-> The rest of the commands assume you are executing the commands from inside the `one-container-alternative` directory.
+To start building the container, go to `one-container-alternative` directory first.

 ```bash
 cd one-container-alternative
 ```

+> [!IMPORTANT]
+> The rest of the commands assume you are executing the commands from inside the `one-container-alternative` directory.

 Then run: